Democrat Doug Jones Wins Historic Alabama Senate Race

 Even though Moore vehemently denied sexually abusing minors in his thirties, the allegations changed the course of the race from being an almost certain Republican win, to a historic victory for Democrats.

+"Doug Jones will be an outstanding Senator who will represent Alabama well.
+He was a great candidate and will be an even better Senator," Schumer said.
+"Roy Moore was an awful candidate and never should have gotten to the Senate.
+But make no mistake about it, just like in Virginia, Democrats are energized, focused on the middle class and those struggling to get there, and things are looking better and better for 2018."

+Republican Sen. Jeff Flake also reacted to Jones' victory by simply tweeting out "Decency Wins."

-Trump, who endorsed Moore as other top Republicans called on the candidate to drop out of the race, voiced his support Tuesday by arguing Moore would vote for his agenda in Congress.
+During the campaign, President Donald Trump endorsed Moore as other top Republicans called on the candidate to drop out, saying he needed a Republican seat to advance his agenda.

 The people of Alabama will do the right thing.
 Doug Jones is Pro-Abortion, weak on Crime, Military and Illegal Immigration, Bad for Gun Owners and Veterans and against the WALL.
 Jones is a Pelosi/Schumer Puppet.
 Roy Moore will always vote with us.
 VOTE ROY MOORE!